View our posts

 This means everyone feels safe and can learn, this includes good learning behaviour around the academy and in lessons and also rules about how you communicate and behave appropriately towards other students and staff.

-If you have any questions or concerns regarding the welfare of your daughter or please contact:
+If you have any questions or concerns regarding the welfare of your daughter please contact their Head of Year

 Telephone: 020 7732 2276